 If someone you love leaves you, you are likely to suffer potent urges to bring them back.
 If a loved one dies, the pain is similar.
 Neuro-imaging studies are beginning to clarify why you feel what you do when you lose someone you love.

 Nothing erodes a sense of personal empowerment like not being heard.
-What may be going on when you try to offer your loved one, boss or friends your perspective and they ignore your voice, brush your viewpoint aside, or automatically negate it?
+What may be going on when you try to offer your perspectives and, whatever you say, your viewpoint gets ignored, brushed aside, or negated?